Author: Don Oehlert

 Scary, but not shameful.

 One other thing to remember is that when you’re unemployed, it’s no longer a stigma.
 Over the last 25 years (since 1995), most of the workforce has been unemployed for some stretch of time, at some point.
 Y2K issues.
 Dot.com bubble burst.
 The mortgage crisis of 2006-2009 and resulting recession.
 Now, especially this year (2020), with the COVID pandemic, even more people are feeling the pinch of unemployment.

 Given that, many people that are working and looking for employees are giving the unemployed a pass.
 Holding onto that stigma and guilt is unhealthy and adversely effects the whole family even though they’ll keep supporting you.

 Yes, in the recent past, it has been thought of as “Well, if they weren’t good enough for their former employer, they must not be any good at all.”

 Nothing could be further from the truth.
 There are always reasons why people are unemployed.
 Notice I used the word “reasons” and not “excuses.”

 They could range from market swings, to poor decisions, to product staleness, to viral new products from a competitor.
 It could be due to an election.
-It could be due to a natural disaster.
+Maybe due to a natural disaster.
 It could be due to a war or terrorist attack.
 There are any number of other reasons.

 Let’s think of it this way.